efecte8/funcraft/README.md

 ---

-*Disclaimer: This project is not affiliated with or endorsed by Google Colab or the creators of the SDXL 1.0 diffuser model.*
+*Disclaimer: This project is not affiliated with or endorsed by Google Collab or the creators of the SDXL 1.0 diffuser model.*